-- 1. Understand the theses of the article, i.e. the main ideas the writer wants to convey - 2.
+- 1. Understand the central ideas - a.
+Understand the theses of the article, i.e. the main ideas the writer wants to convey - 2.
+Evaluate the Argument - a.
 Understand how the thesis is explained, defended and supported - 3.
-Assess the effectiveness of the article: To what degree does the writer succeed?
+Assess the effectiveness of the article - a.
+To what degree does the writer succeed?
 How effective are the chosen methods, examples, language, style, voice, etc?
 Where do they agree or disagree with the writer's viewpoint?
 Where do they think the writer was wrong factually, in emphasis, in any other way? - 4.
+Explore Social, Moral and Religious Connections - a.
 Explain how the chosen article explores the relationship between sound social policies, moral principles and/or religious beliefs.
 Are religious notions used to criticize political or social arrangements?
 Or is the position reversed?